Flag of The Flag of Cameroon

 Share this flag

-From Kamerun to Cameroun: The Colonial Backstory
+From Kamerun to Cameroun

 Germany established the protectorate of Kamerun in 1884, planting its flag over a territory that stretched from the Atlantic coast deep into central Africa.
 That arrangement ended with World War I. After Germany's defeat, the territory was carved up between Britain and France under League of Nations mandates.
 France took the larger eastern portion; Britain administered two narrow strips along the western border, governing them as part of neighboring Nigeria.